-Research shows that nearly 83.6 million sleep-deprived people are in the workplace, at school and on the road.
-Lack of sleep slows reaction time, impairs judgment and situational awareness and increases lapses in attention and risk taking – all things that make a drowsy driver a dangerous driver.
+Research shows that nearly 83.6 million sleep-deprived people are in the workplace, at school and driving on the road.
+A drowsy driver is a dangerous driver for a variety of reasons: lack of sleep slows reaction time, impairs judgment and situational awareness and increases lapses in attention and risk taking, all skills necessary for safely operating a vehicle.

-According to NHTSA, from 2009 to 2013, there were over 72,000 police-reported crashes involving drowsy drivers, but it is agreed that drowsy driving is significantly underreported.
-An AAA Foundation for Traffic Safety analysis estimated that 7% of all crashes and 16.5% of fatal crashes involved drowsy driving.
+According to NHTSA, from 2009 to 2013, there were over 72,000 police-reported crashes involving tired drivers, but it is agreed that drowsy driving is significantly underreported.
+An AAA Foundation for Traffic Safety analysis estimated that 7 percent of all crashes and 16.5% of fatal crashes involved fatigued driving.
 This translates to more than 5,000 people dying in drowsy driving crashes in 2015 alone.